'All things considered, your lack of boy bits is only a tiny hiccup'

 Baby Box uses these preconceptions to question society’s response to chronic pain, and to explore the intricacies of unconditional sibling love.

-Baby Box is running at the King's Head Theatre from the 1st - 6th of May at 8:30pm as part of their WHO RUNS THE WORLD feminist festival season.
-Tickets and more information can be found here.
+Baby Box ran at the King's Head Theatre from the 1st - 6th of May at 8:30pm as part of their WHO RUNS THE WORLD feminist festival season.

 Playwright: Laura McGrady